 Duke Cannon Great American Beer Soap

-Well, what can we say, but, “when you say Budweiser, you’ve said it all?”
-Duke Cannon, manufacturer of Budweiser, brings the Great American Beer into this Great American Beer Soap to keep Americans clean.
+Well, what can we say but, “when you say Budweiser, you’ve said it all?”
+Duke Cannon, the manufacturer of Budweiser, brings the Great American Beer into this Great American Beer Soap to keep Americans clean.
 It’s a solid, large-size bar, for large hands, and while, yes, it really does have Budweiser in the mix, you won’t wreak like you just rolled out of a dive bar or frat party.
 The soap only includes the beer’s antioxidant properties, and it actually smells like warm Cedarwood.